UKPLab/argument-reasoning-comprehension-task/README.md

 where `warrant0` and `warrant1` are *warrant* and *alternative warrant*.
 If `correctLabelW0orW1` is `0`, then `warrant0` is correct (thus the *warrant*) and `warrant1` is incorrect (thus the *alternative warrant*) for this particular argument.
 Similarly, if `correctLabelW0orW1` is `1`, then `warrant0` is the *alternative warrant* and thus incorrect, and `warrant1` is the *warrant* and thus correct.

+**How to understand the task?**

+*Reason.* And since *warrant,* *claim.*

+From the example above, we can construct this argument:

+*Miss America gives honors and education scholarships.* And since *scholarships would give women a chance to study,* *Miss America is good for women*

+is the correct explanation, as `warrant0` is labeled as correct in the data.
+Using `warrant1` would lead to an inconsistent (or simply wrong) argument:

+*Miss America gives honors and education scholarships.* And since *scholarships would take women from the home,* *Miss America is good for women*

 There are the following files:

 ```